 - Responsible department: Biology Education Centre

-The major aim of the course is to give students with biological background an understanding of, and experience in, using mathematical models of biological systems.
-After passing this course the student should be able to:
+The aim of the course is to give students with a background in biology basic skills in building and analysing mathematical models of biological systems.
+On completion of the course, the student should be able to:

-- account for the principles behind modelling - why one uses mathematical models
+- outline the principles behind modelling - why mathematical models?

-- analyse equations - analysis of equilibrium and stability, basic numerical methods
+- analyse models formulated in terms of differential and difference equations: equilibria and their stability, basic numerical methods

-- critically interpret scientific papers that are based on models
+- critically interpret scientific papers that are based on mathematical models

 Some titles may be available electronically through the University library.